13 Types of Milk for Every Taste & Body Need

 Low-fat milk is popularly combined with skimmed milk to boost the amount of protein and calcium in it and make it more creamy.
 It's put through a process called centrifugation that removes the creamy fat layer and makes it thinner.

 This also turns it pretty much into unprocessed milk with a white shade.
-It's used in making cakes, puddings, desserts, and low-calorie milkshakes.
+It's used in making cakes and their types of frosting, puddings, desserts, and low-calorie milkshakes.

 Two Percent (Reduced Fat Milk)